 Then she stumbled back, shooting her arms reflexively behind her, searching for something to brace her weight against.

-Stormed-soaked desert stretched out in every direction.
+Stormed-soaked desert stretched before her.
 Off in the distance, austere mountains scored the horizon.

-Her widened eyes darted from puddle to puddle.
-When she realized what was happening, they widened even further.
+Her eyes darted from puddle to puddle.
+When she realized what was happening, they widened to the size of full-course dinner plates.

 The water was disappearing.
 The thirsty ground was drinking it in.